NikolayKuraga/hse-hotel/README.md

 To understand where are you in psql (print name of current database):
     # SELECT current_database();

-By the way, there are users and roles in psql and it makes sense in previous versions of PostgreSQL, but then these concepts were merged and now they are almost the same thing.
+By the way, there are users and roles in psql and it makes sense in previous versions (do not know exactly in which ones) of PostgreSQL, but then these concepts were merged and now they are almost the same thing.
 So, in the future when I talk about role or user in psql I will mean the same thing

 To list users (such as postgres):
     # \du